Why Women Have Better Sex Under Socialism (2018) is a book a the intersection of politics, power dynamics, and sexual dynamics.

 5 Stars for the insight on male/female competition as groups

-The most important insight in “Why Women Have Better Sex Under Socialism” is the “power struggle” between men and women as groups, not as individuals.
+The most important insight in “Why Women Have Better Sex Under Socialism” is the “power struggle” or “gender conflict” between men and women as groups, not as individuals.

 Ghodsee is the only author who actually understands and appreciates how men and women, as groups, battle to influence the political and cultural discourse in a way that benefits them.

-In that regards, Ghodsee stands unique among everyone else, including the most famous, experienced, and esteemed evolutionary psychologists.
+In that regard, Ghodsee stands unique among everyone else, including the most famous, experienced, and esteemed evolutionary psychologists.

 Indeed, most other evolutionary psychologists either deny, misunderstand, or choose to ignore that men, even while pursuing individual goals, can end up acting like a homogenous group that seeks to restrict women’s access to power and resources.